animeshsareen/machine-learning-R/README.md

 # Machine Learning in R: Stepwise Selection

 ## Project ##
-Applying stepwise regression + selection techniques to develop optimal predictive models.
+Applying stepwise regression + selection techniques to optimize predictive accuracy.

-(i.e. expected credit balance, daily market movements, etc.)

 Here, we are using stepwise selection + ML to optimize our financial predictions.

+E.g. `expected credit balance`, `daily market direction`, etc.
 ___
 ## Background ##
 - You’re ramping up to start a Machine Learning internship with the Synergy Group this summer.
 They’re one of the biggest names in asset + lending services, and have a strong financial reputation for maximizing predictive success.